mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 The referee should allow no more than ten minutes for the purchase of equipment before the adventure begins.

-REFEREE'S NOTE
+## REFEREE'S NOTE

 The information in this adventure is intended for the use of the referee.
 Only certain specific items of information should be made available to the players.

-- Introductory Material.: The data on pages 1 through 3 should be made available to the players through the referee, rather than allowing them to read it directly.
+- Introductory Material.: The data with [[#Introduction]] should be made available to the players through the referee, rather than allowing them to read it directly.
-- Shadows: The material on pages 4 and 5 should be read aloud at the start of the adventure.
+- Shadows: [[#The Situation]] should be read aloud at the start of the adventure.
 It should be available (on request) throughout the adventure.
-- The Pyramids and Animal Encounters: The information in these sections (pages 6 through 20) is for the use of the referee alone, and should not be divulged to the players except as called for in the course of the adventure.
+- The Pyramids and Animal Encounters: The information in [[#Inside the Pyramids]] and [[#Animal Encounters]] is for the use of the referee alone, and should not be divulged to the players except as called for in the course of the adventure.
-- Library Data.: All library data for this adventure and for the Annie Nova adventure has been consolidated in one section with the [[Annic Nova#LIBRARY DATA]].
+- Library Data.: All library data for this adventure and for the [[Annic Nova]] adventure has been consolidated in one section with the [[Annic Nova#Library Data]].
 Library data should be revealed to the players when they consult library or computer facilities on a specific topic.

+> [!warning] Referee's Data
-Referee's Data: The section on referee's data is intended to provide background for the referee, to increase his or her understanding of the adventure, It should never be revealed directly.
+> The section on referee's data is intended to provide background for the referee, to increase his or her understanding of the adventure, It should never be revealed directly.

+# The Situation

-After a call at Marion Starport on Yorbund, consisting of a complete refuelling and a visit to the minor attractions of the caverns of Yorbund, the band of adventurers prepared for a routine take-off, bound outsystem for Kinorb.
+After a call at [[Yorbund#Marion Starport|Marion Starport]] on [[Yorbund]], consisting of a complete refuelling and a visit to the minor attractions of the [[Yorbund#Fungus Caverns|caverns of Yorbund]], the band of adventurers prepared for a routine take-off, bound outsystem for [[Kinorb]].
 In the last few seconds before lift-off, however, a seismic tremor shook the field, disrupting the count-down.
 Although lift-off took place on schedule, the possibility remains that the ship sustained damage from the tremor.
 The adventurers place it in orbit while routine checks are run on all ship's systems for possible malfunction.
 After three hours, all readings indicate negative problems.

 However, the ship's scanners have detected a surface feature of some interest on Yorbund.
 Located far into unsettled territory, and not appearing on any maps, the feature appeared in a break in the almost perpetual overcast.
 An aerial view of the feature is shown to the right.
 Extensive use of the ship's computer on the image data in memory gradually expands the information available, although additional images are obscured by the overcast and the nature of the atmosphere below.
 The three pyramid complex appears to be constructed of stone having a high metal content, with a high probability of voids within the structure, although none of high volume.
 The feature appears to be old, constructed (rather than natural), and not of human origin.
 It appears safe for an exploratory expedition.